How fast-track cultures always undervalue the joy of anticipation

-One night he took her out to a Chinese restaurant, looked over the menu, and casually asked her, “So… how do you want your rice?
+One night Mr. Oblivious took her to a Chinese restaurant, looked over the menu, and asked, “So… how do you want your rice?
 Plain or fried?”

 She said, “I prefer it thrown.”

 And then we’re forced to wait.
-For that job, that special someone, that house to sell, that mechanic to hurry up, that grown child to smarten up.
-And we wonder, how can anything good come from this?
+For that job to land, that house to sell, that mechanic to hurry up, that grown child to smarten up.
+And we wonder, how in the world can anything good come from this?

 Want to read more from Phil?